 Yes.
-FanDuel DFS has been legal and accessible in Connecticut, and FanDuel Sportsbook has partnered with Mohegan Sun.
-It will launch a retail sportsbook in the Mohegan Sun Casino and operate its online casino, mobile sports betting, and DFS.
+FanDuel Daily Fantasy Sports has been legal and accessible in Connecticut, and FanDuel Sportsbook has partnered with Mohegan Sun.
+Mohegan Sun Casino operates its online casino, mobile sports betting, and DFS.

-No, you will not need to be a resident of Connecticut to bet online in the state.
-However, you must be at least 21 years old and physically inside state lines to legally place a bet in Connecticut once the state legalizes online sports betting in September 2021.
+No, but you must be at least 21 years old and physically inside state lines to legally place a bet in Connecticut.